Sunday, December 22, 2024

 How to rename databases in phpMyAdmin

 Many MySQL specialists rely on phpMyAdmin for their daily tasks.
 As a web-based application, it is accessible from any location, and it offers a range of tools for routine database management.
-On the other hand, it lacks advanced features found in dbForge Studio for MySQL.
+On the other hand, it lacks advanced features found in more sophisticated alternatives like dbForge Studio for MySQL.

-phpMyAdmin enables users to rename databases by creating a copy under a new name and automatically deleting the old database as follows:
+phpMyAdmin allows renaming databases by creating a copy under a new name and automatically deleting the old database.
+Let’s see how it’s done.

-1. Select the necessary database from the list on the left and proceed to the Operations tab.
+Select the necessary database from the list on the left and proceed to the Operations tab.
+Then, in the Rename database to field, enter the new database name.
+Click Go.

 After that, the database under the new name will appear in the list, while the previous database under the old name is dropped.